 But given the range and scale of issues facing rural women around the world, why do farming and land tenure matter?

-As explained on Human Nature last week, land tenure is a key element for conservation success, human well-being and sustainable livelihoods.
+As explained on Conservation News last week, land tenure is a key element for conservation success, human well-being and sustainable livelihoods.
 Women and men are more likely to make environmentally sound land management decisions when they have secure ownership and know they can benefit.
 But land tenure is also complicated by lack of clarity over access to, control over, and ownership of land.

 For example, a woman farmer may be given access to a second-rate plot of land by her husband or community where she is expected to provide food for the family.
 However, if she cares for the land and improves its soil quality, she could risk losing the land to her husband or other community leaders for growing more lucrative crops.
 She has access, but no control and no ownership.